luisergio98/gene-extractor/README.md

 ## English

-This script extracts the DNA sequence from genes inside a CDS in .gbff files (NCBI standart).
+This script extracts the DNA sequence from genes inside a CDS in .gbff files (NCBI standard).

 ### How to run the script